EFForg/https-everywhere/CONTRIBUTING.md

 ## I Want To Fix My Site

+**"I want to get an SSL certificate"

-To get an SSL certificate, go to: [Let's Encrypt](https://letsencrypt.org/)
+To get an SSL certificate, as an option, you can go to [Let's Encrypt](https://letsencrypt.org/) and get a free certificate.

 **"I have an SSL certificate, but it's not configured properly"**